1988 Polish strikes: Stalowa Wola

 By far the biggest strike of summer 1988 took place in Stalowa Wola Steelworks, in which around 10,000 workers participated, and the plant was surrounded by militarized police units.
 The Stalowa Wola strike was so significant, that it was dubbed “the fourth nail in the coffin of Communism”.

 Since the Steelworks was an arms manufacturer, the factory, which in the 1980s employed around 21,000 people, was under a watchful eye of the security services, and its employees were strictly prohibited from undertaking any kind of oppositional activities.
 Nevertheless, across the 1980s, it was one of main centers of protests and demonstrations, and in spring of 1988, Stalowa Wola workers started the first strike of that year, which ended after a few days, and which was a prelude of the summer events.
-On August 22 in the morning, workers of the plant decided to organize a sit-in, with only one demand - legalization of Solidarity.
+On the morning of 22 August, workers at the plant decided to organize a sit-in, with only one demand - legalization of Solidarity.
 This decision was crucial for further events in Poland, as strikes in Upper Silesia were slowly coming to an end.
 Led by Wieslaw Wojtas, the strike lasted 11 days.
 Workers were supported by local priests, and activists of the so-called Supporting Office, who delivered food, medicine, blankets, helped those beaten by government security forces, but also informed Western Europe about situation in Stalowa Wola.
-Every day, citizens of the town gathered by the Gate 3 to the steelworks, where local parish priest, reverend Edmund Frankowski, celebrated two masses (August 26, and 31), which were attended by up to 10,000 people.
+Every day, citizens of the town gathered by the Gate 3 to the steelworks, where local parish priest, reverend Edmund Frankowski, celebrated two masses (26 and 31 August), which were attended by up to 10,000 people.
 Frankowski actively supported the strikers, in the sermons, he urged the faithful to help the workers.

-The Stalowa Wola strike ended on September 1, after the personal request of Lech Wałęsa, who called Wiesław Wojtas, telling him: “You are great, but please, end the strike, I am asking you in the name of Solidarity”.
-Following Wałęsa's request, 4,000 workers left the factory on September 1, at 7 p.m.
+The Stalowa Wola strike ended on 1 September, after the personal request of Lech Wałęsa, who called Wiesław Wojtas, telling him: “You are great, but please, end the strike, I am asking you in the name of Solidarity”.
+Following Wałęsa's request, 4,000 workers left the factory on 1 September at 7 p.m.
 Together with around 15,000 inhabitants of the city, they marched to the Church of Mary, Queen of Poland, where they were greeted by reverend Frankowski, who said: “Illegal priest is welcoming participants of the illegal strike”.